 Manifesto

 Clothing is designed to be beautiful, to fit with precision, and to perform in everyday life.
-It supports the wearer in a direct and tangible way.
-Every garment reflects care in both design and function.
+It supports the wearer in ways that are direct and tangible.
+Every garment cares — in both design and function.

 Products exist because they are needed and valued.
-Production follows real demand, to reduce excess and restore meaning to what is made and worn.
+Production follows real demand, reducing excess and restoring meaning to what is made and worn.

-Materials are part of continuous cycles.
-Products are created with renewable and biodegradable resources, and designed to return safely into either technical or natural systems.
+Materials move in continuous cycles.
+Products are created from renewable and biodegradable resources, and designed to re-enter either technical or natural systems safely.
 Waste is avoided through intention at every stage.

-Europe stands for openness, democracy, and fairness.
+Stands for openness, democracy, and fairness.
 Equal opportunity and freedom form the basis of society, and these principles extend into how goods are designed, produced, and distributed.
-Europe has a responsibility to elevate the quality of products and supply chains.
-Circular thinking and creative development shape new standards for the industry, influencing practices beyond regional borders.

-The European fashion industry consists of independent designers, brands, manufacturers, and many other companies and organisations who operate within interconnected networks.
-These relationships form a balanced ecosystem where collaboration strengthens each participant.
+Has a fashion industry made up of independent designers, brands, manufacturers, and many other companies and organisations operating within interconnected networks.
+These relationships form a balanced ecosystem where collaboration strengthens every participant.

-Production is driven by actual demand and often happens within communities close to the point of use, creating transparency, accountability, and resilience while strengthening connections between makers and users.
-Local production reduces unnecessary transport, reduces the need for overproduction and keeps value within local economies.
+Is driven by actual demand, and often happens within communities close to the point of use — creating transparency, accountability, and resilience, while strengthening the connection between makers and users.
+Local production reduces unnecessary transport, limits overproduction, and keeps value within local economies.

 Technological development supports this system.
-Automated production technologies, such as automated knitting, enable high-quality, zero-waste production.
+Automated production technologies — such as automated knitting — enable high-quality, zero-waste manufacturing.
 Garments can be produced directly from yarn into finished form, without cutting or sewing.
 Knitting is both a craft and a forward-looking method of production.
 It allows for the creation of complex three-dimensional forms with efficiency and precision.
-Knitted materials provide comfort and performance while avoiding reliance on plastics.
+Knitted materials offer comfort and performance, without reliance on plastics.

-The heritage of European knitting is preserved and made accessible through digital systems.
-Knowledge is documented, shared, and continuously developed, ensuring that future generations can build upon it.
+Is preserved and made accessible through digital systems.
+Knowledge is documented, shared, and continuously developed, ensuring that future generations can continue to build upon it.

 This vision is practical and within reach.
 It depends on clear choices, collaboration, and commitment across the entire system.